 Lishan Gaoshan Wulong Cha (Lishan High Mountain Oolong Tea)

 Lishan is a highly sought after high mountain tea and once you have tasted this tea you will know why.
-Mr. Zhang’s tea brews into a bright, yellow/green gold color.
+Mr. Chang’s tea brews into a bright, yellow/green gold color.
 The nose is rich and penetrating and there is a noticeable viscosity in the mouth.
 There is clear “up front: power in this tea.
 The finish is long and persistent.
-This is an exceptionally fine example of what good tea from Lishan should deliver.
+Despite some late frost in the Lishan area, this Spring 2020 tea is a good example of what tea from Lishan should deliver.

 Cultivar: Qing Xin Wulong